Roy Mbaeteka: Cleveland Browns

 On 29 April 2024, Mbaeteka signed with the Cleveland Browns.
 He was waived on 26 August and subsequently re-signed to the team's practice squad.
 Mbaeteka signed a reserve/future contract with Cleveland on 6 January 2025.
 On 11 August, Mbaeteka was waived by the Browns.

 Arizona Cardinals

 On 12 August 2025, Mbaeteka was claimed off waivers by the Arizona Cardinals.
 He was waived on 25 August and re-signed to the practice squad two days later.
 On 2 September, Mbaeteka was waived from the practice squad.

 Miami Dolphins

 On September 23, 2025, Mbaeteka signed with the Miami Dolphins practice squad.

+Indianapolis Colts

+On August 18, 2026, Mbaeteka signed with the Indianapolis Colts.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad the next day.